9mousaa/trailerio/DEPLOYMENT.md

-# Deployment Guide for plaio.cc VPS
+# Deployment Guide

-This guide helps you deploy trailerio alongside your existing apps on plaio.cc.
+This guide helps you deploy trailerio on your VPS.

 ## Quick Start